Resources and Documents

 5.4.3 Procedural Error

-A player who causes an error in the operation of an event, such as misreporting a match, playing the wrong opponent, failing to notify a Judge or TO that they are dropping from the event, or other such errors, needs to be reminded of the procedural rules of a Play!
+A competitor who causes an error in the operation of an event, such as misreporting a match, playing the wrong opponent, failing to notify a Judge or TO that they are dropping from the event, or other such errors, needs to be reminded of the procedural rules of a Play!
 Pokémon event.
 As with Gameplay Errors or other accidental infractions, this reminder is customarily given with a Caution penalty.
 Repeated infractions may result in higher penalties.

 5.4.3.1.
 Minor